 Feeding therapy goals are identified and established based on our comprehensive evaluations.
 Therapy frequency may range from once per month to two or more times weekly for hour sessions.
 All therapy is individualized to meet the needs of the patient and their family.
 Parents and other caregivers participate in the sessions with hands on practice and coaching to empower families and maximize progress and carryover.

-Jennifer, Katie, Holly and Kate specialize in treating feeding and swallowing disorders.
+Several of our speech-language pathologists specialize in evaluating and treating feeding and swallowing disorders.
 We work hard to stay on top off all the current medical research in this field and travel the country learning from the top experts in this field.
 Our therapists are trained in the following approaches (not all are listed): SOS Approach to Feeding (Kay Toomey, Phd), Get Permission Approach (Marsha Dunn Klein, OTR/L), Food Chaining (Cheri Fraker, MS, CCC-SLP, with Laura Walbert, MS, CCC-SLP), Beckman Oral Motor Protocol, and Oral Placement Therapy (Sara Rosenfeld-Johnson, MS, CCC-SLP).
 Learn more from our blog post, “Feeding Difficulties.”